ziscoplankton/ziscoplankton.github.io/README.md

 # Hi, I'm Farlane <img src="https://user-images.githubusercontent.com/1303154/88677602-1635ba80-d120-11ea-84d8-d263ba5fc3c0.gif" width="48px" height="48px" alt="hi">

-- 🔦 I’m currently looking for a position and/or projects to work for
+- 🔦 I’m currently looking for a position and/or projects to work for/with
 - 🔌 Most used line of code `pip install`
-- 🔍 I’m looking for help with Three JS, Blender
+- 🔍 I’m looking for ressources on Django, Numpy, Three JS, Blender
 - 📫 How to reach me: ziscoplankton@gmail.com
 - 🧲 Fun fact: I have 10 years experience in management